kokonutzlabs/Portfolio_Site_v1/README.md

-# Portfolio.HTML
+# Portfolio Website (HTML/CSS/Javascript)
-Hello,
+**Overview**

-This is just a fun project to understand how HTML, CSS, and Javascript work for web development.
+This project was independently developed to gain a fundamental understanding of front-end web development.
+The goal was to build practical experience with HTML, CSS, Javascript in prepartion for a future project incorporating SQL and PHP.
+Arelated project can be viewed in the Projects section of this portfolio.
 ## Programs Used:
 - VS Code
 ## Languages Used: